 At the heart of our visual arts is our unique partnership with Studio Incamminati, one of the nation’s foremost schools of art, where professional teaching artists show our students how to see the world in higher definition as they learn the techniques and principals of humanist realism.
 Nelson Shanks, the late world-renowned artist and co-founder of Studio Incamminati, said that one of the goals of his Realism school and program was to train students to “see”, and to do so beyond the shape and color of the subject.
 Working with professionals from Studio Incamminati on a daily basis is an opportunity available only to students at Doane.

-The School Family program is a central part of Doane’s culture and represents its emphasis on character education across all grades.
+The School Family program is a central part of Doane's culture and represents its emphasis on character education across all grades.
+Doane’s unique School Family program sets it apart from other schools.
 While many schools try to minimize interactions between the oldest and youngest members of the community, Doane consciously creates weekly opportunities for students to interact across all grade levels in a safe and caring environment.
-Doane students are placed into one of thirteen school families, each of which is comprised of students from our Primary program through grade 12 and led by faculty members who serve as “parents.”
-Students and teachers remain in the same family throughout their time at Doane, thereby creating friendships that grow, evolve, and deepen over years.
+One of the highlights of Doane’s year is when the entire school community gathers in the dining hall for a Thanksgiving Feast.
+Seated by school family, students and teachers take turns sharing what they are thankful for while senior family members carve a turkey and serve those around them.